 Yes, that’s over 5 billion people that have never taken the method of travel that can transport you to the other side of the world in just a matter of hours.
-I know, it seems totally exaggerated, but that’s purely because most of the people around me, and most likely around you, are part of a very fortunate group of people that have the unlimited freedom to travel when it’s desired.
+I know, it seems totally exaggerated, but that’s merely because most of the people around me, and most likely around you, are part of a very fortunate group of people that have the unlimited freedom to travel when it’s desired.

 But then there’s me… I travel a lot, I photograph it on camera equipment worth thousands of dollars, I document it on a laptop that was gifted to me by an amazing life partner, I sleep in various types of accommodation that keep me safe, and then I return back to my home that lies in a very advantaged country – And I do this multiple times every single year.